lldap/lldap/example_configs/pfsense.md

 dc=example,dc=com
 ```

-This is the same LDAP Base DN that you set via the *LLDAP_LDAP_BASE_DN* environment variable or in `lldap_config.toml`.
 ### Authentication containers

 ```
 ou=people
 ```

+> [!Note]
-Note: The `Select a container` box may not work for selecting containers.
-You can just enter the `Authentication containers` directly into the text field.
+> The `Select a container` seach fuction will not work for selecting containers.
+You enter the `Authentication containers` directly into the text field.
+> This is due to Pfsense running the following filter `"(|(ou=*)(cn=Users))"`, and `Organizational Units` is currently not supported.Could not connect to the LDAP server.
+Please check the LDAP configuration.

+> [!WARNING]
+> if search button is pressed a warning will show on the bottom of the page: `Could not connect to the LDAP server.
+Please check the LDAP configuration.`

 ### Extended Query

-Enable extended query: `Checked`
+Enable extended query:

+- [X] `Checked`

 ### Query: